emacs-eask/cli/docs/section-8-troubleshooting.md

 This document help you troubleshoot Eask.

+## 🚩 Possible Error Variables

+Some potential variables can cause faulty Eask,

+* Emacs installed, and setup with `PATH`
+* Installed Eask correctly
+* Node version should be `14.x` or above

 ## ‼️ Error when running a Eask command

 If you run a Eask command and get an error, there are a few things you can try
 yourself:

 * Make sure that you have the latest Eask version.
 You can determine the current Eask version with `eask --version`.
 * Upgrade Eask with `eask upgrade-eask`.

 > ⚠️ Warning